swisstackle/swisstackle/README.md

 https://github.com/swisstackle/football_marketplace/tree/phase3

-Looking for an internship for Fall 2022, Spring 2023 or Summer 2023.
+Looking for an internship for Spring 2023 or Summer 2023.